 The NCM LLC Operating Agreement provides a redemption right of the founding members to exchange common membership units of NCM LLC for shares of NCM, Inc. common stock on a one-for-one basis, or at NCM, Inc.'s option, a cash payment equal to the market price of one share of NCM, Inc. common stock.
 During the third quarter of 2010 in connection with the public offering of NCM, Inc. common stock by AMC and Regal, AMC and Regal exercised the redemption right of an aggregate 10,955,471 common membership units.
 In connection with such redemption, AMC and Regal surrendered 6,655,193 and 4,300,278 common membership units to NCM LLC for cancellation, respectively.
 NCM, Inc. contributed an aggregate 10,955,471 shares of its common stock to NCM LLC in exchange for a like number of newly issued common membership units.
 NCM LLC then distributed the shares of common stock to AMC and Regal to complete the redemptions.
 Such redemptions took place immediately prior to the closing of the underwritten public offering and the subsequent closing of the overallotment option.
 In each case the NCM, Inc. common stock was sold at a price to the public of \$16.00 per share by AMC and Regal.
 NCM, Inc. did not receive any proceeds from the sale of its common stock by AMC and Regal.
-NCM, Inc. did not receive any proceeds from the sale of its common stock by AMC and Regal.
-NCM, Inc. did not receive any proceeds from the sale of its common stock by AMC and Regal.
 Subsequent to the completion of the offering, NCM, Inc.'s ownership in NCM LLC increased to 48.2%.